dppham1/albums/README.md

 - Sorting, Filtering, and Ordering have been implemented
 - Data validation/serialization using Python's Marshmallow library
 - Token-based authentication has been applied to the Create, Update and Delete Album endpoints
 - The application has been dockerized with Docker v20.10.23 and Docker Compose v2.15.1.
-Feel free to try it on your machine, and hollar me if there are any questions 😊
+Feel free to try it on your machine, and holler me if there are any questions 😊

 ## Requirements
-- Docker v20.10.23
+- Docker v20.10.23 (latest should be fine)
-- Docker Compose v2.15.1
+- Docker Compose v2.15.1 (latest should be fine)

 ## Install
 - `mkdir weecare`